randomRedMage/random_red_mage_py_solitaire/tests/unit_tests/README.md

 Unit Tests

 This directory contains automated tests for the Solitaire app.
-They validate end‑to‑end scene flow (Title → Menu → Game options → Game → back) and basic invariants per game mode without rendering a real window.
+They validate end‑to‑end scene flow (Title → Menu → Game options modal → Game → back) and basic invariants per game mode without rendering a real window.

 What the tests cover
 - App boot and main loop integration via `solitaire.__main__`
 - Title and main menu transitions
-- Game option scenes for each mode (prefers `solitaire.scenes.game_options.*` if present, falls back to in‑mode classes during refactors)
+- Game option modals driven by the main menu controllers for each mode
 - Starting a new game from options and returning to the menu
 - Light per‑mode assertions (e.g., pile counts, flags, basic layout defaults)